Using the EDI Transformation Module

 - Add Code Definitions: This option adds human-readable definition attributes to any elements that contain coded values.

 - Friendly Naming: Adds human-readable names for all loop, segments, and elements.
-Can be configured to either add to XML element names themselves or populated as attributes.
+It can be configured to either add to the XML element names themselves or populated as attributes.

-- Compatibility Tab: This tab gives options related to backwards-compatibility, including the ability to generate a pre-18R1 XML representation.
+- Compatibility Tab: This tab gives options related to backward-compatibility, including the ability to generate a pre-18R1 XML representation.
 This option is only recommended for users with legacy transformations.

 - SNIP Validations Tab: This tab allows users to validate incoming EDI messages using SNIP validation guidelines.
 Note: The EDI Transformer currently supports SNIP types 1-3.

 Switching to Test Mode

 Now that our Route is fully configured we’ll want to test it.
 Go to the Mode menu and select the Testing Mode item.

 Configuring the Test